 Tyson, a high school teacher in Alaska, had a student, Carla, with a history of not turning in assignments.
 Carla had been diagnosed with major executive functioning disorder a few years earlier and had trouble starting and completing tasks.
 Tyson observed that her stress would increase with new study plans meant to help her.
-Her made it harder for her to complete assignments.
+Her anxiety assignments.
 Eventually, she became overwhelmed with the amount of work she hadn't turned in.